Lundalogik/limeclient/docs/source/importing.rst

           if job.status != 'pending' and job.status != 'running':
               break

 This tells LIME to put the import job on a queue.
-We the proceed to poll the status of the job.
+We then proceed to poll the status of the job.
 If something goes wrong, the ten first errors will be printed to the console.